deepak0731/CI-CD_on_AWS/README.md

 - in the Environment
 - selct managed image with Linux/Ubuntu
 - create and select a service role for codebuild service
+- now for buildspec you can create buildspec file or select mine file ( buildspec.yml ) as well
+- create build project by select build
 -